Wolf-Dietrich Wilcke: Battle of Stalingrad

-Wilcke claimed two victories on 24 November 1942, an Il-2 Sturmovik and a Yak-1, his first victories in support of the Stalingrad pocket.
+Wilcke claimed two victories on 24 November 1942, an Il-2 Sturmovik and a Yak-1, his first victories to support the Stalingrad pocket.
 On 30 November he claimed the destruction of three aircraft of unknown type, one more on 2 December, and three more on 8 December.
 Four victories claimed on 12 December, one Lavochkin La-5 and three Yak-1s, took his total to 148 aerial victories.
 Wilcke became the fourth German fighter pilot to achieve 150 aerial victories in combat.
 (Note: The first pilot to claim 150 aerial victories was Gordon Gollob who achieved the milestone on 29 August 1942.
 Hermann Graf reached that total on 4 September 1942 while Hans-Joachim Marseille did so on 15 September 1942.)
 He achieved this mark on 17 December 1942, claiming victories 149–151.
 The next day he claimed victory over three more aircraft.
 Following this 154th victory, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) on 23 December 1943, the 23rd member of the Wehrmacht to be so honored.
 Along with the Swords came the ban from flying further operational combat missions.
-Although banned from flying, (Note: The Oberkommando der Luftwaffe (Air Force High Command), fearing the loss of such an experienced fighter unit leader, banned Wilcke from flying further combat missions.) he was credited with two more victories on the Eastern Front, a Yak-1 on 28 December and an aircraft of unknown type on 5 January 1943.
+Although banned from flying, (Note: The Oberkommando der Luftwaffe (Air Force High Command), fearing the loss of such an experienced fighter unit leader, banned Wilcke from flying further combat missions.) he was credited with two more victories on the Eastern Front: a Yak-1 on 28 December and an aircraft of an unknown type on 5 January 1943.

 In March 1943, Wilcke led Geschwaderstab and II. and III.
 Gruppe during operations against the Kuban bridgehead as part of the IV.
 Fliegerkorps (4th Air Corps).
-In early May 1943, the Geschwaderstab was ordered out of actions and returned to München-Gladbach, present-day Mönchengladbach.
-Wilcke had only the Geschwaderstab and I. Gruppe under his effective command and no further combat missions were flown until October 1943.
+In early May 1943, the Geschwaderstab was ordered out of action and returned to München-Gladbach, present-day Mönchengladbach.
+Wilcke had only the Geschwaderstab and I. Gruppe under his effective command, and no further combat missions were flown until October 1943.